nyorain/vil/readme.md

 having to wait for a capture to load.
 It also is useful as a general-purpose introspection tool, capture-based tools are usually optimized to only show resources important for their capture, leaving out the rest.
-It also allows to easily debug compute-only vulkan applications that don't have a swapchain (renderdoc can do that but requires the application to explicitly call renderdoc api).

 Downsides: